 At the Specialized Center of Research in Osteoarthritis at Rush-Presbyterian-St. Luke's Medical Center in Chicago, Illinois, researchers are studying the human knee and analyzing how injury in one joint may affect other joints.
 In addition, they are analyzing the effect of pain and analgesics on gait (walking) and comparing pain and gait before and after surgical treatment for knee osteoarthritis.

-NIAMS-supported research on arthritis pain also includes projects in the Institute's Multipurpose Arthritis and Musculoskeletal Diseases Centers.
-At the University of California at San Francisco, researchers are studying stress factors, including pain, that are associated with rheumatoid arthritis.
-Findings from this study will be used to develop patient education programs that will improve a person's ability to deal with rheumatoid arthritis and enhance quality of life.
+Medical research involving arthritis pain also include projects in the Institute's Multipurpose Arthritis and Musculoskeletal Diseases.
+At University of California, stress factors, including pain associated with rheumatoid arthritis are beimng researched.
+Findings from this study will be used to develop patient education programs will improve a person's ability to deal with rheumatoid arthritis and enhance quality of life.
 At the Indiana University School of Medicine in Indianapolis, health care professionals are looking at the causes of pain and joint disability in patients with osteoarthritis.
 The goal of the project is to improve doctor-patient communication about pain management and increase arthritic patient satisfaction.